ilikeyellowGZ/LoveHurts/README.md

 # LoveHurts

 LoveHurts a game made by GamerGoon

+almost done with the header of the mobile page just going to be working on the hamburger menu tmr